fbpx

 1. You can use a small zip-tie as a makeshift O-ring if your fork doesn’t have one

-2. What is a steering angle?
+2. What is a head angle?
 A important term also for mountain bike suspension tuning.

 3. What is reach?